Baruch College: Academics

 Baruch College is composed of three academic schools, the Zicklin School of Business, the Weissman School of Arts and Sciences, and the Marxe School of Public and International Affairs.

 The Newman Vertical Campus is home to the Zicklin School of Business and Weissman School of Arts and Sciences.

 The Zicklin School of Business grants a Bachelor of Business Administration (BBA) degree in 19 different business-related areas, a Masters of Business Administration (MBA) in 14 business-related areas, and a Masters of Science (MS) in 8 business-related programs.

 The Weissman School of Arts and Sciences grants a Bachelor of Arts (BA) degree in over 27 different arts and science-related areas, a Masters of Arts (MA) in Corporate Communications and Mental Health Counseling, and a Masters of Science (MS) in Financial Engineering and Industrial-Organizational Psychology.

-The Austin W. Marxe School of Public and International Affairs grants a Bachelor of Science (BS) degree in Public Affairs, a Masters of Public Administration (MPA) in 5 different public affairs-related areas, an Executive MPA, a Masters of International Affairs (MIA), and a Masters of Science in education (MSEd) in Higher Education Administration.
+The Austin W. Marxe School of Public and International Affairs grants an in-person and online Bachelor of Science (BS) degree in Public Affairs, a Masters of Public Administration (MPA) in 5 different public affairs-related areas, an online MPA, a Masters of International Affairs (MIA), a Masters of Science in City Planning (MSCP), a Masters in Public Policy (MPP), and both a Masters of Science in Education (MSEd) and an online Doctorate in Education (EdD) in Higher Education Administration.

 The college also houses several doctoral (PhD) programs offered through the CUNY Graduate Center.
 They include Business (with specializations in Accounting, Finance, Information Systems, Marketing, Organizational Behavior, or Operations and Decision Analytics) as well as Industrial and Organizational Psychology.
 As of June 2013, the CUNY PhD in Business degree is offered jointly by the Graduate Center and Baruch College.